eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 -   5) Repeat the steps above, with ~2 GeV/n energy

+* Bonus, machine far more linear at lower energy

+### Kick response with YASP
+must be done to T8 pick up sign inversion, etc maybe be to be done with protons automatic routine for kick response

 Try to further push down the energy, to experimentally determine the lower energy limit for “clean” beam transport

 **BCT is logged ?**